![]() |

 |

-![]() In view of the growing population and poor transportation facilities in Pendleton District, the legislature divided it into counties in 1826, and a year later decided instead to divide the area into districts.
+![]() First Pickens County Court House.
+Built in 1868, replaced in 1891 with a larger building on same Main Street site.
+In view of the growing population and poor transportation facilities in Pendleton District, the legislature divided it into two new districts (counties) in 1826.
 The legislation went into effect in 1828.
 The lower part became Anderson County and the upper part became Pickens County, named in honor of the distinguished Revolutionary soldier, Brigadier General Andrew Pickens, whose home Hopewell was on the southern border of the district.
-A courthouse was established on the west bank of the Keowee River, and a small town called Pickens Court House soon developed.
-A new courthouse for Pickens County was erected at its present location, and many of the residents of Old Pickens C.H. on the Keowee moved to the newly-created town, some with their dismantled homes.
+A court house was established on the west bank of the Keowee River, and a small town called Pickens Court House soon developed. ![]() Pickens County Court House - Pickens, SC (2008) A new court house for Pickens County was erected at its present location, many miles from the first town and court house, and many of the residents of Old Pickens Court House on the Keowee moved to the newly-created town, some with their dismantled homes.
 Pickens is known as "The Gem of the Foothills."
-It is the County Seat of Pickens County. ![]() The Hagood Mill site may have been originally owned by William
+It is the county seat of Pickens County. ![]() Hagood Mill The Hagood Mill site may have been originally owned by William

 Jennings around 1773.
 Benjamin Hagood purchased the grist mill